"I Couldn't Protest but Rabbi Baruch Told Me the Truth"

-A story passed down in the Breslov Chassidut tradition, relayed by Rabbi Levi Yitzchak Bender zt"l and recently recounted by our teacher, the esteemed Rabbi Eliezer Berland shlit"a, from Tzalmon.
+A story passed down through the tradition of Breslov Chassidut, which was transmitted by Rabbi Levi Yitzchak Bender zt"l and recently recounted by our teacher, the great tzaddik Rav Eliezer Berland shlit"a, from Tzalmon.

-"Reb Micze was a hundred-year-old Jew, no one paid attention to him, they forgot he even existed.
-In Warsaw, it's minus forty, in Uman, there are two days of minus thirty.
-I've immersed in minus thirty once, in Warsaw half the winter is minus thirty."
+"Rebbe Micheche was a hundred-year-old Jew; no one looked at him, they had forgotten he even existed.
+In Warsaw, it is minus forty; in Uman, there are days of minus thirty.
+I have immersed in minus thirty before; in Warsaw, half the winter is minus thirty."

-"Reb Micze lived in Warsaw, in Lodz, it's the same thing.
+"Rebbe Micheche lived in Warsaw, in Lodz—it is the same thing.
 He was a grandson of the Baal Shem Tov, and he had no chassidim.
-In those days, there were no chassidim, they just sat and learned.
-When it was minus thirty, there was no way to heat the house, he covered himself under ten blankets, shivering from the cold."
+Back then, there were no chassidim; they just sat and studied.
+When it reached minus thirty, there was no way to heat the house; he would cover himself under ten blankets, shivering from the cold."

-"Reb Getze came three hundred kilometers from Uman to serve him.
-He heard there was a grandson of the Baal Shem Tov lying under a million blankets, shivering from the cold, with no one to heat his house.
-Reb Getze bought him some wood, some planks.
-They were damp wood because damp wood is half the price.
-In a second, smoke rose."
+"Rebbe Getche arrived from three hundred kilometers away from Uman to serve him.
+He had heard that there was a grandson of the Baal Shem Tov lying under a million blankets, shivering from the cold, with no one to heat his house.
+Rebbe Getche bought him some wood, some planks—they were damp logs, because damp wood is half the price.
+Within a second, smoke rose up."

 Subscribe to Our Newsletter